keatura/my-ordinary-vault-md/Andefaelt/000_old/Enemies.md

 PB +4

 ***Restrictive Armor.*** The armor this creature is wearing restricts it's movement, but not it's ability to aim.
 This creature's Dexterity score counts as 17(+3) when determining ranged weapon attacks.
-***Powered Armor.*** The armor this creature is wearing boosts it's Strength Score from 17 to 25, it's size from Medium to Large, gives it resistance to bludgeoning, piercing, and slashing damage, and makes it immune to effects of poison gas and other chemical weapons.
+***Powered Armor.*** The armor this creature is wearing boosts it's Strength Score from 17 to 25, it's size from Medium to Large, gives it resistance to bludgeoning, piercing, and slashing damage, and makes it's wearer immune to effects of poison gas and other chemical weapons, and magical effects such as Cloudkill.
 If this creatures armor is removed, it loses these traits.
+***Charge Generation.*** The Templar's armor generates charges that can be used to create effects provided by the modules on the armor.

 ***Kadis' Chosen.*** (1/day) When the Templar fails a roll, it may choose to succeed instead.
 ***Shock Absorbers.*** The Templar is immune to fall damage.